 Sometimes you just need a little help to make ends meet.
 CHOW is program for families in need of temporary assistance with pet food.
 Support is provided in once-monthly food distributions.
 CHOW is driven entirely by donations from our community and provides meaningful support to more than 850 families in Southwest Washington.

 Program Registration and Pick Up

 To register for CHOW: enrollment for CHOW should be completed via email.
 To enroll, please email [email protected] stating your need.
 A staff member will return your message as soon as possible.
 Or you may register on-site when you arrive to pick up food.

-To pick up CHOW food (for families already registered): Distribution is available Saturday - Tuesday, 10:00 am - Noon.
-Curbside pick-up only.
-Please arrive at the Animal Admissions door (on the south side of the building).
+To pick up CHOW food (for families already registered): Please arrive at the Animal Admissions door (on the south side of the building).
 Knock or ring the bell when you arrive and a member of our staff will assist you.
-Masks and social distancing are required when picking up your food.
+Masks and social distancing are required when picking up food for your pet(s).

 We know it may not be easy for everyone to get to the shelter to pick up food from our Chow program.
 We also know there’s a big need right now.
 So, we are taking our program on the road to better serve our community.

 If you or someone you know needs cat or dog food, join us for a one-day distribution event and pick-up a free bag:

 5000 East Fourth Plain BoulevardWednesday,

 5:30 - 7:00 pm (*Food is available while the supplies last)